 R. Douglas Sheldon, one of the best known and most respected artist managers in the international field of classical music, served Columbia Artists for more than five decades managing some of the world's preeminent artists and ensembles, and known especially for his work with symphony orchestras.

-Now about to form his own company in the classical music field, he has nevertheless left a legacy of service to numerous classical ensembles and artists around the world.
+Now about to form his own consulting company in the classical music field, he has nevertheless left a legacy of service to numerous classical ensembles and artists around the world.

 The New York Philharmonic, Los Angeles Philharmonic, [Kirov] Orchestra of the Mariinsky Theatre, London Symphony, London Philharmonic, Orchestre National de France, Budapest Festival Orchestra, China Philharmonic, Shanghai Symphony, Cincinnati Symphony and Vienna Symphony are a few of the orchestras he represents in a long list that has also included the San Francisco Symphony, Los Angeles Philharmonic, Gewandhaus Orchestra of Leipzig, Oslo Philharmonic, and the Cleveland, Minnesota and Saint Louis Orchestras.

 He has represented conductors Valery Gergiev, Leonard Slatkin, Juanjo Mena, Jaap van Zweden, Rafael Frühbeck de Burgos, Thierry Fischer, Carlos Miguel Prieto and Vladimir Spivakov and has worked closely on touring projects with Lorin Maazel, Kurt Masur, Daniele Gatti and Dennis Russell Davies.